-After the 1970s, Taiwan's traditional industries began with the transition into capital- and technology-intensive industries, and the demand for quality labor began to intensify.
-In order to elevate the quality of higher-level technological and vocational education, the MOE established the first technological college (Taiwan Institute of Technology) which is the forerunner of a now comprehensive TVE system that consists of vocational high schools, junior colleges, and colleges/ universities of technology.
 At the beginning of the 1980s, the government gradually increased the ratio between senior vocational schools and general high schools, finally reaching the goal of 7:3.
-The vast amount of graduates from these senior vocational schools supplied the labor requirements of the thirsting industry and allowed Taiwan's economy to quickly expand.
+The vast amount of graduates from these senior vocational schools supplied the needed labors to the thirsting industry and allowed Taiwan's economy to quickly expand.
 By mid-1980s Taiwan faced tremendous pressure from internationalization and open market, and the demand for higher level of technological and business personnel also increased tremendously.
-The government thus encouraged quality Junior colleges to upgrade to colleges of technology, and those quality colleges of technology were upgraded to universities of technology.
-Comprehensive high schools (i.e., consist of both TVE and general high school curricula) were added, and the ratio between the number of students in senior vocational high schools (including comprehensive high school TVE programs and the first three years of five-year junior college program) and that of general high schools (including the general part of comprehensive high school programs).
-By year 2012, this ratio reached 6.2:3.8, which mirrored more closely to the needs of market and time, reflecting a more effective education system.
-After 2009, the government began to push the Six Emerging Industries (healthcare, biotechnology, sophisticated agriculture, leisure and tourism, cultural innovation, and green energy), Four Major Smart Industries (cloud computing, intelligent electric cars, intelligent green buildings, and inventions and patents), and Ten Major Services Industries (Cuisine Internationalization, Healthcare Internationalization, Pop Music and Digital Contents, Convention Industry, International Logistics, Innovation and Venture Capital, Urban Renewal, WIMAX, Chinese Electronic Business, and Higher Education Export) - in order to induce R&D innovation, increase the value of industries, and strengthen the competiveness of services sectors.
-TVE joined these efforts with all its resources to cultivate practical professionals according to their aptitudes and capabilities, so that once again TVE can contribute to the next wave of Taiwan Miracle.
-The Educational Administrative Structures The administrative structure for Taiwan's education can be seen in Figure 1.
-The highest level of the structure is the Executive Yuan, and uner which the MOE is responsible for all education-related matters in Taiwan.
-The Department of Technological and Vocational Education (DTVE) is under the MOE and is responsible for all TVE matters nationally.
-DTVE is also directly in charge of -- and supervises - all universities of science & technology, colleges of technology, and Junior colleges.
-Each of the five Special Municipality Governments in Taiwan has its own Bureau of Education which is in charge of the middle-level TVE within its jurisdiction.
-The K-12 Education Administration is in charge of supervising the national senior vocational schools as well as those private vocational high schools that are not within the jurisdiction of Special Municipality Governments.
-Every county (and city) government has its own Bureau of Education to be in charge of the senior vocational schools as well as the Technical Skills programs within its county (or city) junior high schools within its jurisdiction.

-Figure 2: The Current System

-The current education system (Figure 2) above junior high school level diverts into two major pathways: general education system and TVE system.
+The government thus encouraged quality junior colleges to upgrade to colleges of technology and quality junior colleges to universities of technology.
+In addition, starting in 1986, more Comprehensive high schools (i.e., consist of both TVE and general high school curricula) were added to the system, and the aforementioned ratio was adjusted downward every year, finally reaching 5.5:4.5 in 2013.
+This ratio mirrored more closely to the needs of the market and time, indicating a more effective education system.
+Starting 2009, the government began to promote a series of economic policies - including Six Emerging Industries, Four Major Smart Industries, and Ten Major Services Industries - aiming to induce R&D innovation, increase the value of industries, and strengthen the competitiveness of services sectors.
+TVE joined these efforts with all its resources to educate and train practical professionals according to their aptitudes and capabilities, so that TVE can once again contribute to the next wave of Taiwan Miracle.
+The Educational Administrative Structures TVE's administrative structure for Taiwan's education can be seen in Figure 1.
+The highest level of the entire structure is the Executive Yuan.
+MOE, directly under Executive Yuan, is responsible for all education-related matters in Taiwan.
+City and Private senior vocational highs (including affiliated high school Professional Programs) Special Bureau of Municipal and private comprehensive Municipality high school vocational programs Government Junior high crafts and skills programs Executive National and private senior high school Yuan professional groups K-12 Education National and private comprehensive Administration high school vocational programs Junior high Crafts and Skills Programs County/City senior high schools professional groups County/City comprehensive County/City Bureau of high school vocational Governments programs Figure 1: The Administrative Structure of TVE Junior high crafts and skills programs Presc Educa 9-Year Basic education Se E conda ducatio ry on Preschool Primary School Primary School Junior High Sch Gene Comp Scho or High S eral Prog rehensiv ool Acade Program ram e Jiç emic i resciloui Primary School Junior High School Primary School Profes comp scho or High S ssional G rehensive ool vocati orograms roup e hiç onal 5-year Jun Presc Educa 9-Year Basic education Grade 1 2 3 4 5 6 7 8 9 10 11 1 Age 4 5 6 7 8 9 10 11 12 13 14 15 16 1 Figure 2: The Current System The current education system (Figure 2) -- above junior high school level -- diverts into two major pathways: the general education system and TVE system.
 The TVE system consists of middle-level TVE and higher-level TVE.
-The middle-level TVE includes the Technical Skills programs in junior high school, senior vocational high schools, Professional Programs in general high schools and/or the vocational programs in comprehensive high schools; the higher-level TVE includes Junior colleges, colleges of technology, and universities of science & technology.
-With the government's proactive attention to TVE's development, currently there are 155 senior vocational high schools, 14 junior colleges, and 77 universities/colleges of science & technology, totaling 246.
+The middle-level TVE includes junior high crafts and skills programs, senior high school professional groups, and comprehensive high school vocational programs.
+With the government's proactive attention to TVE's development, there are currently 155 senior vocational high schools, 14 junior colleges, and 77 universities/colleges of science & technology - totaling 246 - in operation.
 Details are shown in Figure 3.

+Figure 3: Number and Distribution of TVE Schools